-One of three vernacular adobes built by brothers in the 1930's, this one was “duplexed" with the middle adobe and a complete remodel was finished in 2000.
+One of three vernacular adobes built by brothers in the 1930’s, this one was “duplexed” with the middle adobe and a complete remodel was finished in 2000.
 Much of the original woodwork, ceilings and floors were kept to help retain the feel of the original home.
 A front sun room, bedroom, bathroom and utility room have been added and the kitchen completely remodeled to add comfort and modern conveniences.
 As with many vernacular adobes the ceilings at 7 ½’ feel low and the rooms are small by today's standards.
-The doorway leading to the bedroom and bathroom is a scant 24" wide.
+The doorway leading to the bedroom and bathroom is a scant 24” wide.
 The back patio has a glider, table and chairs for dining out while dining in.

-We live in the adjoining duplex and share the backyard, fish pond with two cats - who do not have access to the rental.
+We live in the adjoining duplex and share the backyard with guests and two cats - who do not have access to the rental.
 Bucky and Sidi have agreed to let well behaved dogs visit - if they stay in the house or front patio - the back yard being restricted to feline friends and guests.
 There's a nice dog park within walking distance.
 A $10 per day per dog fee will be collected after booking via the AirBnB Resolution Center.

 The house has a private patio in the front.
 It's furnished with antiques, reproductions and a collection of original artwork.
 The bedroom has a queen bed - purchased new when we opened.
 The living room has a reproduction day bed and trundle bed that can be used as two singles or a king.
 The front sun room has another day bed that sleeps one and has blackout blinds, although a high west window lets in morning light.
 The day beds have innerspring mattresses.
 The kitchen is fully furnished with Wow! cabinetry and appliances.
 We provide the makings for coffee and tea but not breakfast or groceries.